etscrivner/etscrivner.github.io/_posts/2014-02-20-technological-criticism-heidegger-and-enframing.markdown

 A world that would respect what he called the fourfold - Earth, Sky, Mortals, and Divinities.
 That would encourage multiple modes of revealing rather than overemphasizing a single one as Enframing currently does.

+---

+[^1]: Martin Heidegger.
+"The Question Concerning Technology and Other Essays".